demsks/CSCI2961/Lab2.md

 ## (6) Example Project.
 Pick a license as a group using license chooser on github.

+A project I am interested in starting is a better note taking application for my Surface Pro machine.
+The applications available for the device currently is less than stellar.
+The license I choose is the MIT license as I want anyone to be able to do anything they want with it.

 ## (7) Read these licenses GPL, LGPL and Apache/BSD and discuss which one will be better, for a developer, for a company and for the common good